danik4985/danik4985/README.md

 > Fun fact: the person who made this discord indicator is a retard and refuses to implement support for diacritic characters, so my statuses in czech don't work :angry:
 <br>

-I don't put much things on github to be honest.
+I don't put many things on github to be honest.

 ![danik's GitHub stats](https://github-readme-stats.vercel.app/api?username=danik4985&show_icons=true&theme=onedark&count_private=true)